Dog-Friendly FOlkestone – A Whole Community

 There are plenty of food venues in the town that welcome dogs.
 Spuds is lounging in Market Square, and The Pullman and Harbour Inn are favourites too.
 If you’re an early morning walkies type then the Captain’s Table on The Stade is a good place for breakfast.
 Djangos always welcomes a dog or two if you happen to be walking up to town.

 Folkestone Harbour Arm

 The Harbour Arm is a great place to walk when it’s open.
 You can promenade on both levels, and find the stony beach on one side too.
-It’s a great dog-friendly place because it’s in the open air and part of the team there is canine.
-The Folkestone Fringe is actually run by Bo who is generally well behaved in the office but is known to eat all the decent biscuits and has issues with sharing.
-The food vendors offer water bowls to all thirsty beasts and the majority of the seating is outside, so just be careful you don’t get blown away.
+It’s a great dog-friendly place as the food vendors offer water bowls to all thirsty beasts and the majority of the seating is outside, so just be careful you don’t get blown away.
 You’ll definitely have ‘Harbour Hair’ at the end of a day here.

 rest and refresh

 Beachside at the Harbour Arm is host to The Pilot Bar (with the best beer garden in the town) and Little Rock.
 Now, you like fine dinning, so does your pooch, and what’s better than getting your bottomless brunch from Little Rock, who deliver to The Pilot where you can sit, with dog in lap (or on pebbles, depending) and enjoy the feast?
 It has to be done.